oracle-livelabs/oci/faaas/provision/provision.md

   ![Created resources - overview page](images/overview-page-created-resources.png)

 ## Task 3: Review Environment Details
 1. Scroll down in the Fusion Overview page to see the Guided Learning section.
 Click on the first tour **Start Tour** for the Environment detail page and follow the instructions.
 Notice some key details from the tour - Step 1: Environment information - Version indicated the current Fusion Application version installed.
 Next maintenance date is the upcoming quarterly maintenance date.
 Health status shows the real-time status of the Fusion Application.
 Lifecycle state ensures that no 2 operations are performed on the environment at the same time.
 Users can still access the applications when some updates are occurring on the environment, even though modifications on the environment are disabled.
 Refer to the [documentation](https://docs.oracle.com/en-us/iaas/Content/fusion-applications/manage-environment.htm) for more information.
 Since this is a simulation the environments wont have any integrations.
-Customers get auto-provisioned pre-configured Oracle SaaS/PaaS services based on type of environment and subscriptions available, such as -Oracle Digital Assistant, VB Studio, and Integration Cloud.
+Customers get auto-provisioned pre-configured Oracle SaaS/PaaS services based on the type of environment and subscriptions available, such as -Oracle Digital Assistant, VB Studio, and Integration Cloud.

   ![FA guided tours](images/fa-guided-tours.png)